jmce22/pands-problem-sheet/README.md

 Week 5 covered the topics of lists, tuples and dictionaries, and the lectures walked through some examples of how to use these data structures in Python. \
 The completion of this task required us to import the datetime module (https://www.w3schools.com/python/python_datetime.asp).
 This allows us to create an object which displays the current date, which we can further manipulate for the purpose of completing this task.

 Next, the method .weekday() allows us to attribute an integer 0 to 4 inclusive to the five weekdays, and 5 and 6 to the two weekend days.
-We can use this output of this method within an f-string to output a statement about whether it is a weekday or weekend.
+We can use the output of this method within an f-string to output a statement about whether it is a weekday or weekend.
 (https://pynative.com/python-get-the-day-of-week/#:~:text=Use%20the%20weekday()%20method,its%20weekday%20number%20is%200.)

 We didn't cover functions and modules in much depth until Week 6, so this task required some research to complete at the time the task was assigned.